craig-a-lee/NBA-Prediction-Model/README.md

 1. You will need to request an API from [the odds api](https://the-odds-api.com/) for draftking queries
 2. Place this in your .env file.
 API_KEY="{KEY}"
 3. Set up a virual environment
-4. Run pip install nba_api numpy pandas catboost matplotlib scipy sklearn
+4. Run pip install nba_api numpy pandas catboost matplotlib scipy sklearn dotenv

 Necessary Tech
 - Python >= 3.10